8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230101/content.md

 On the first check, I targeted the multi-factor fund, which was down the previous day, so I went with the 2 cents over, 1 percent down, and 2 percent down limit orders.
 All three orders were executed.

+On the second check, I targeted the multi-factor fund, which was up the previous day, so I went with the market price (fractional shares), 2 cents over, and 1 percent down.
+Two of the three executed.

+I also received the last dividends of the year and put those to work where I could.

 ## Allocations

 When 2022 started, large-cap equities were over their maximum.
 So I started rebalancing my 401k at my former employer.
 At the fund level, the extended market fund started reaching its maximum because it's in all the accounts for two reasons: